The shockingly weird disappearance of Terrence Woods

 Thanks to the team at Locations Unknown for the details around this story.
 You can hear their podcast here.

-On October 5th, 2018, 27-year-old, Terrence Shemel Woods, a freelance filmmaker, was working with a production company, filming a reality show at Penman mine in Western Idaho.
+On October 5th, 2018, 27-year-old Terrence Shemel Woods, a freelance filmmaker, was working with a production company, filming a reality show at Penman Mine in Western Idaho.
 Whilst the crew was wrapping up, Terrence jumped off a cliff and sprinted into the thick mountain forest stunning the entire crew.
 Before anyone could respond, Terrence had disappeared without a trace.

 On the same day, Connie Johnson, disappeared in strange circumstances from Fog Mountain in Idaho, around 56 miles to the north.

-On Sunday, October 7, at approximately 5:30 PM, the Idaho County Sheriff’s Office was advised of another missing person.
+On Sunday, October 7, at approximately 5.30 pm, the Idaho County Sheriff’s Office was advised of another missing person.
 42-year-old Jose Mendez-Morales of Tacoma, Washington left his residence and was going to Elk City, Idaho.
 Jose checked in with his family from Grangeville on September 25th, but no one has heard from him since.
 He normally checks in every three days.
 Jose is believed to be driving a red and white Ford F-250 with Washington license plate A84361P.

 Penman Mine is located in the Orogrande area which is part of the larger Nez Perce-Clearwater National Forest.
-It's in Idaho county, a mountainous 8,500 square mile region of Western Idaho.
+It's in Idaho County, a mountainous 8,500 square mile region of Western Idaho.
 Nez Perce is a 2,224,091-acre US National Forest located in west-central Idaho and is made up of 4 separate wilderness areas.

 The Forest was the traditional home of the Ni Mii Puu, who were later named the Nez Perce Indians by the Lewis and Clark expeditions.
-To show respect to the Nez Perce Tribe, the name Nez Perce-Clearwater National Forests was chosen when the forests administratively combined in 2012.
+To show respect to the Nez Perce Tribe, the name Nez Perce-Clearwater National Forests was chosen when the forests were administratively combined in 2012.

 The Nez Perce National Forest was created by Executive Order No. 854 signed by President Theodore Roosevelt.
 That Order, which became effective July 1, 1908, established the Forest from lands given up by the Bitter Root and Weiser National Forests.
 On October 29, 1934 part of Selway National Forest was added by Executive Order No. 6889.